 Given that very little planning is needed for this approach, its implementation cost is very low compared to the alternatives.

-The problem is relying on corrective maintenance for medium or high priority assets.
-Since no preventive actions are taken in a Corrective Maintenance strategy, the lifetime of the equipment will end up being shorter than with one of the alternative strategies.
+The problem is relying on reactive maintenance for medium or high priority assets.
+Since no preventive actions are taken in a Reactive Maintenance strategy, the lifetime of the equipment will end up being shorter than with one of the alternative strategies.

 If applied to high-priority or high-value equipment (it shouldn’t!), it may lead to unexpected stoppages and possible huge repair costs.

-We should not, however, mistake corrective maintenance with emergency maintenance, which occurs at different stages of a breakdown.
-While corrective maintenance is carried out at a time when certain physical damage or disturbance in the normal operation of the equipment is notorious (i.e. a functional failure), emergency maintenance occurs after total failure of the equipment, which requires urgent maintenance (and has generally higher costs).
+We should not, however, mistake reactive maintenance with emergency maintenance, which occurs at different stages of a breakdown.
+While reactive maintenance is carried out at a time when certain physical damage or disturbance in the normal operation of the equipment is notorious (i.e. a functional failure), emergency maintenance occurs after total failure of the equipment, which requires urgent maintenance (and has generally higher costs).

 What is Preventive Maintenance?

-Preventive maintenance arises as opposed to corrective maintenance.
+Preventive maintenance arises as opposed to reactive maintenance.
 Instead of waiting for the malfunction to occur, this type of maintenance aims to prevent it from happening.